Finiteness properties of affine difference algebraic groups: Zariski closures of difference algebraic groups and the growth group

-Now assume that $G$ is integral.
-Let $K$ denote the field of fractions of $k\{G\}$.
+For the second claim, let again $K$ denote the field of fractions of $k\{G\}$.
 If $\sdim(G)>0$, then it is clear from Theorem \ref{theo: existence sdim} that the transcendence degree of $K$ over $k$ is infinite.
-So $\ord(G)=\trdeg(K|k)$ in this case.
+So $\ord(G)=\trdeg(K/k)$ in this case.
+If $\sdim(G)=0$, the claim follows from equation (\ref{eqn: order}) above. \end{proof}